Saif-Saleemi/Nexus---FYP/Report_On_Decoupling_Patterns.md

  single receive method that component classes implement in order to listen to a incoming message.
 Then can add a send method in our containerobject. now if a component has access to its container, it can send messages to the container, which will rebroadcast the message to all contained components.<br>
- 2.Ensures the components are decoupled from each other, the only coupling being the message value.<br>
+ 2. Ensures the components are decoupled from each other, the only coupling being the message value.<br>
- 3.Container object is simple, all it does is blindly pass messages along.<br>
+ 3. Container object is simple, all it does is blindly pass messages along.<br>
 <b>Summary</b><br>
 The unity framework core GameObject class is designed entirely around the component pattern.
-This pattern is a good option to consider during production of Nexus, it can be used you decouple userinput code from a main class, for example the userinput with their fighter.
+This pattern is a good option to consider during production of Nexus, it can be used you decouple userinput code from a main class, for example the userinput with their fighter.<br><br>
 <h3>Event Queue</h3>
 <b>Primary Objective:</b><br>Decouple when a message or event is sent from when it is processed.<br>
 <b>Motivation: </b> <br>